Mehreen Pirzada

-Mehreen Kaur Pirzada (born 5 November 1995) is an Indian actress and model who predominantly appears in Telugu, Tamil, Hindi and Punjabi films.
+Mehreen Kaur Pirzada (born 5 November 1994) is an Indian actress and model who predominantly appears in Telugu, Tamil, Hindi and Punjabi films.
 Pirzada made her acting debut in 2016 with the Telugu film Krishna Gaadi Veera Prema Gaadha.
 She made her Hindi debut with Phillauri and Tamil debut with Nenjil Thunivirundhal both in 2017.

 Pirzada has appeared in successful Telugu films including Mahanubhavudu (2017), Raja the Great (2017) and F2: Fun and Frustration (2019).
 She made her Punjabi film debut with DSP Dev in 2019.

 Early life and work

-Mehreen Pirzada was born on 5 November 1995 in Bathinda, Punjab, India in a Sikh family to an agriculturist and realtor father Gurlal Pirzada and a housewife mother Paramjit Kaur Pirzada.
+Mehreen Pirzada was born on 5 November 1994 in Bathinda, Punjab, India into the Sikh family to an agriculturist and realtor father Gurlal Pirzada and a housewife mother Paramjit Kaur Pirzada.
 Her only sibling is a brother named Gurfateh Pirzada who is also a model and actor.

 Pirzada did her first ramp walk at the age of ten and won the title of Kasauli Princess at a beauty pageant.
 She was later crowned Miss Personality South Asia Canada 2013 in Toronto, Canada.
 Pirzada later got a lot of advertising and modelling work.